EmotiBit/EmotiBit_Docs/Getting_Started.md

 ### 2.2 Install Drivers

+> [!IMPORTANT]
-You must install the Virtual COM Port (VCP) drivers included in the software bundle to enable serial communication with the hardware via USB.
+> You must install the Virtual COM Port (VCP) drivers included in the software bundle to enable serial communication with the hardware via USB.

 * **2.2.1 OS-Specific Driver Installation:**